trevorlinton/webkit.js/README.md

 * ~~Fixing canvas size bitblt issues; canvas width and height can become inaccurate due to hi-dpi rendering.~~
 * ~~Alpha channels are being flattened for unknown reasons, in addition gradients and animations in css are not rendering.~~
 * ~~Inline SVG seg-faults.
 Most likely due to threading issue.~~
-* Certain CSS3 key-frame animations cause either a segfault or jump to the last frame, uncertain but it seems to be an issue with ChromeClient and TextureMapperGL.
+* ~~Certain CSS3 key-frame animations cause either a segfault or jump to the last frame, uncertain but it seems to be an issue with ChromeClient and TextureMapperGL.~~
 * Mouse and keyboard (and other) events
-* Resource loader has yet to be implemented, callback for browser (and eventually node)
+* IN-PROGRESS: Resource loader has yet to be implemented, callback for browser (and eventually node)
-* Support for WebGL within webworkers via proxy (emscripten is currently working on this)
+* (Fixed, see emscripten post, waiting for it to land) ~~Support for WebGL within webworkers via proxy (emscripten is currently working on this)~~
 * Enhancing the API.
 Adding mouse event callbacks, scrolling, keyboard callbacks, and snapshot to it.
 Until there's a stable (well tested) API this will remain as an experiment.